rossetti/RossettiArenaBook/docs/10-AppDistributionFitting.md

 thought to be lognormally distributed with a mean of 1.6 seconds and a standard deviation of 0.3 seconds.
 A co-op Industrial Engineering student has collected some time study data on the time to copy a page for the slow copier.
-The times, in seconds, are given in the data file *problem13.txt*
+The times, in seconds, are given in the data file *problem13.txt*.
+Recommend a probability distribution for the time to copy on the slow copier.
+Justify your recommendation using the statistical methods described in the chapter.
 \EndKnitrBlock{exercise}

 ***